jalpaashara/ReactBlogApp/README.md

 ### Run ReactBlogApp
-Before we can run the application, you will need an API key for [Google News API](https://newsapi.org/) that is used in this application.
+Before you can run the application, you will need an API key for [Google News API](https://newsapi.org/) that is used in this application.
 Click on the Get API Key button to get your API key.

 Once you have the API key, create a file with the name ".env" in the root directory (not in src folder) and type in the following:
 #### `REACT_APP_NEWS_API_KEY=Your_Google_News_Api_Key`